Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 The tax benefits achieved by the parent who claims the federal dependency exemption on their income taxes.

-There are ways in Idaho for child support payments to be paid to the clerk of the court in the county unless it is otherwise ordered by the court.
-Please note that there are specific child support guidelines adopted by the Idaho Supreme Court which should be presumed to be correct and true unless evidence is presented showing the award would be otherwise unjust.
-Finally, keep in mind that child support orders issued in Idaho must always contain provisions allowing that allow enforcement of the order by income withholding if it should become necessary.
-[Idaho Statutes; Title 32, Chapters 706, and 1201+].
+In Idaho, child support payments are to be paid to the court clerk in the county of filing unless otherwise ordered by the court.
+Please note that the Idaho Supreme Court has adopted specific child support guidelines that should be presumed to be correct and true unless evidence shows the award would be otherwise unjust.

 Uncontested Idaho divorce with children